-Definition: Percentage of public school students in grades 7, 9, 11, and non-traditional students reporting whether in the past 12 months they had felt so sad or hopeless almost every day for two weeks or more that they stopped doing some usual activities (e.g., in 2011-2013, 30.7% of students in grade 9 in California public schools reported having depression-related feelings in the past year).
+Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who, in the previous year, felt so sad or hopeless almost every day for two weeks or more that they stopped doing some usual activities (e.g., in 2013-2015, an estimated 31.5% of California 9th graders had depression-related feelings in the previous year).

 Learn More About Children's Emotional Health

 Kidsdata.org provides the following indicators of children's emotional health:

 *Levels of school connectedness are based on a scale created from responses to five questions about feeling safe, close to people, and a part of school, being happy at school, and about teachers treating students fairly.

 Emotional health is an integral part of overall health, as physical and mental health are intricately linked (1, 2).
 Sound youth mental health—which is more than the absence of disorders—includes effective coping skills and the ability to form positive relationships, to adapt in the face of challenges, and to function well at home, in school, and in life (1, 3).
 Positive emotional health is critical to equipping young people for the challenges of growing up and living as healthy adults (1, 2).

 Mental disorders affect as many as 1 in 5 U.S. children each year and are some of the most costly conditions to treat—mental health problems among young people under age 24 cost the U.S. an estimated $247 billion annually (1, 3).
 Unfortunately, the majority of young people who need mental health treatment do not receive it, and mental health problems in childhood often have negative effects in adulthood (1, 3, 4).